-The Spring Interview Program (SIP) will be held here at Berkeley Law from Monday, January 27 through Friday, February 7.
+The Spring Interview Program (SIP) will be held virtually from Monday, February 1 through Friday, February 12.
 The Program is open to all J.D. students, although most employers are typically interested in 1L candidates.
 Remember, you should be viewing this program as only one among many vehicles for securing employment.

 Other avenues which you should also consider include: